-Take a murukku maker and fit the ribbon pakoda making plate/disc. (pic 3)
+Take a murukku maker and fix the ribbon pakoda making plate/disc. (pic 3)

-When the "shh sound" ceases, the murukku is done.
-Use a slotted ladle to remove the murukku and drain it on a paper towel. (pic -6)
+When the "shh sound/sizzling sound" ceases, the murukku is done.
+Use a slotted ladle to remove the murukku and drain it on a paper towel or colander.

 Repeat the process for the rest of the dough.

-Mix both the flour well.
+Mix both the flour (bengal gram flour and rice flour) well.
 Add hing, butter, salt, chilli powder and needed water and make a soft dough just as above.

-Then make murukku following the same procedure as above.
+Then make murukku following the same procedure as given for recipe #1.

 Diwali Sweet and snacks recipes

 Padhuskitchen wishes you all a very Happy Diwali.
-Will meet you all after Diwali.
+Will meet you with more interesting recipes and tips after Diwali.